treedbox/treedbox-atom-javascript/README.md

 # Treedbox Atom Javascript
->  How fast do you want to be, to transform an idea into code?
+>  How fast do you want to be to transform an idea into code?

 > This is not a package that will force you to remember of some custom prefix to call the the snippets. **Treedbox Atom Javascript** was designed to serve snippets in the most logical way, delivering the most commons code structures and combinations to make your combo code very speedy and powerful.